Buy or Sell Confluent Inc. (CFLT) Stock Now | Don't Try to Be a Top Gun

 CFLT’s Market Performance

-CFLT stocks went up by 4.53% for the week, with a monthly drop of -20.05% and a quarterly performance of -21.86%, while its annual performance rate touched -74.60%.
-The volatility ratio for the week stands at 6.82% while the volatility levels for the past 30 days are set at 8.29% for Confluent Inc. The simple moving average for the period of the last 20 days is -3.52% for CFLT stocks with a simple moving average of -25.34% for the last 200 days.
+CFLT stocks went down by -7.32% for the week, with a monthly drop of -9.86% and a quarterly performance of -17.39%, while its annual performance rate touched -71.96%.
+The volatility ratio for the week stands at 8.25% while the volatility levels for the past 30 days are set at 7.78% for Confluent Inc. The simple moving average for the period of the last 20 days is -6.70% for CFLT stocks with a simple moving average of -27.33% for the last 200 days.

 Analysts’ Opinion of CFLT